 Prior to joining PPL, Raphael was an associate in the Philadelphia office of Morgan, Lewis & Bockius.

 She serves on the boards of the United Way of the Greater Lehigh Valley, Team Pennsylvania Foundation and the PPL Foundation.

 Raphael holds a bachelor’s degree in economics and political science from Wellesley College and a juris doctor from Stanford Law School, where she served as note editor of the Stanford Law Review.

 Senior Vice President and Chief Financial Officer

 Vincent Sorgi serves as PPL Corporation’s senior vice president and chief financial officer, a position he has held since June 2014.
-He oversees PPL’s investor relations, treasury, financial planning and analysis, tax, risk management, controllership and strategic development functions.
+He oversees PPL’s investor relations, treasury, financial planning and analysis, tax, risk management, controllership, strategic development functions and corporate information technology.

 Before assuming his current title, Sorgi served as vice president and controller for more than four years.
 He also served for three years as controller for PPL’s former supply segment, which comprised PPL Generation and PPL EnergyPlus.
 Sorgi started his career at PPL in 2006 as financial director of the PPL Generation subsidiary.
 He has more than 20 years of experience in accounting, controllership, business planning, economic analysis, and mergers and acquisitions.